estonshi/pr772-doc/Classification_and_phasing_results.rst

 -------------
 Results
 -------------
 Result_ contains the indexes of single-hit patterns in raw dataset, determined by three algorithms.
-For every method there are 8 text files which has the same name with input dataset.
+For every method there are 8 text files which has the same names with input data files.
 Every line in the file is a single-hit pattern index, for example:
 ::
 	10
 	11